 These would take adult supervision to make, but would be great for selling at street fairs or school events.

-Such a cute idea if your child knows how to sew!
+This is such a cute idea if your child knows how to sew and loves animals!

 8) Slime (of all kinds!)